FEETECH FS90R Micro Continuous Rotation Servo

-The FS90R is a micro servo that has been built by FEETECH (formerly known as Fitec) specifically for continuous rotation, offering an inexpensive and easy way to get your small turret spinning or miniature robot moving, especially when paired with our 60×8mm wheels designed specifically for this servo.
+The FS90R is a micro servo that has been built by FEETECH specifically for continuous rotation, offering an inexpensive and easy way to get your small turret spinning or miniature robot moving, especially when paired with our 60×8mm wheels designed specifically for this servo.
+This servo can work with both 5 V and 3.3 V servo signals.

 Key specs at 6 V: 130 RPM (no-load), 21 oz-in (1.5 kg-cm), 9 g